V1929/Python_Data_Project/README.md

 Senior Roles (Senior Data Scientist, Senior Data Engineer):

 - Highest variability in salaries, driven by demand for advanced expertise, leadership responsibilities, and often industry-specific requirements.
-Reflects not just seniority but also a diversity in skill sets and roles that companies value differentl.
+Reflects not just seniority but also a diversity in skill sets and roles that companies value differently.

 ## Data Analyst: The Best Place to Start